 Golf cart safety standards require accessible handholds and restraints that prevent the passengers from sliding to the outside of the vehicle.
 Most golf carts have semicircle bars that rise up from each side of the bench seat and are designed to serve as handholds and restraints from sliding out of the cart.
 These bars don’t provide enough restraint during a rollover and wouldn’t eliminate the possibility of being ejected during certain situations.

 If you own and operate a golf cart, use caution on the roadways and be responsible when behind the wheel.
 When the cart is stopped, make sure the brake is in the locked position.
 If kids are operating the cart, make sure they’re aware of the dangers.

-If you or a loved one have been injured in a golf cart accident, you are urged to contact the Indianapolis Automobile Accident Attorneys of Wilson Kehoe Winingham.
-The lawyers at WKW can help you get the compensation you deserve.
+If you or a loved one have been injured in a golf cart accident, you are urged to contact the attorneys of Wilson Kehoe Winingham.
+An Indianapolis car accident lawyer from WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.

 Usually, in golf cart accidents, there are two categories of causes of the accident.
 The first category is in situations where golf is being played…